-That will be enough to provide a solid foundation for you to contend.
-BABS knows that you'll have a wandering eye during the season and take advantage of other information sources.
+That will be enough to provide a solid foundation for you to build a roster that will contend.
+BABS knows that you'll have a wandering eye during the season and will take advantage of other information sources.
 She's okay with that because she knows you'll come back to her every winter.
 She has a warm bed.